On this page you will find links to my published work, and descriptions of works in progress.

 (2018) “Solidarity at the Margins: Arendt, Refugees and the Inclusive Politics of World-Making” (co-authored with Patrick Hayden) in Hannah Arendt on Freedom, Liberation and Revolution, K. Hiruta, ed.
 (Palgrave Macmillan)

 This chapter addresses the contemporary relevance of Hannah Arendt’s reflections on refugees and the “right to have rights”, arguing for a solidarity-based approach to refugee protection.

 (2018) “Hannah Arendt and International Law” in The Bloomsbury Companion to Hannah Arendt, P. Gratton and Y. Sari, eds.
 (Bloomsbury Academic)

 This chapter provides a brief overview of Hannah Arendt’s views on the place and role of international law in (international) political life, focusing on her reflections on human rights and the trial of Adolf Eichmann.
 I argue that Arendt’s rather different views on the utility, or role, of international law in relation to these two issues is not the result of a shift from being an international law skeptic to an international law believer, but is reflective of her recognition of the inherent limits of international law in different areas of political life.

-“Beyond Asylum Claims: Refugee Protest, Responsibility and the Entitlement to a Social and International Order for the Realisation of Human Rights” (Review of International Studies)
+“Beyond Asylum Claims: Refugee Protest, Responsibility and the Entitlement to a Social and International Order for the Realisation of Human Rights” (International Journal of Human Rights)